-Along with SEO about which you can refer this site which is good information for noobies, Video marketing is becoming one of the most popular and effective forms of advertising.
+Along with SEO about which you can refer this site which is good information for noobies, video production is becoming one of the most popular and effective forms of advertising.
 And with that, there is seen a palpable need for a video intro maker that had all the features one could get under the sun.
 It has been found that, in terms of effectiveness, video comes out the winner over written articles and even images.
 With busy lives and short attention spans these days, many consumers are looking for short and engaging messages that they can digest within just a minute or two, and videos provide that.

 As a Career Coach, I began integrating videos into my marketing strategy last fall when LinkedIn introduced the ability to upload and share videos.
 The most obvious appeal with this method is that it’s completely free (no marketing budget needed!) and effective.

 At the same time that I began experimenting with LinkedIn videos, I began trying Facebook Live broadcasts as well.
 I would encourage you to start with whichever platform you are most comfortable with, but then eventually explore both.
 Personally, I felt more comfortable experimenting with prerecorded videos before going to live ones!

 My most successful video was titled How To Write A Killer LinkedIn Summary (Even If You’re Not a Great Writer), which garnered attention from people all over the world and allowed me to secure my first international client!
 All from a four-minute video.

 Why was my video so successful?
 Based on my own analysis and the feedback that I got from many viewers, here are the three factors that I believe made this video effective.